-- Children with their wonderfully open minds learn how to interact with the natural world and all its diverse elements.
+Children’s wonderfully open minds interact with the natural world and all its diverse elements.
 A single pinecone can create a myriad of questions and explorations: Where did it come from?
 What is a pinecone for?
 Who would eat it or use it?
 Why is it designed the way it is?
-Do people ever eat it?
-How do other trees seed themselves if they don't have pinecones?
-Were there pinecones when the dinosaurs were here?
+How do other trees seed themselves?
 These child-created questions lead to other topics in our world fascinating the children who are asking about them.

-- Nature preschools also feed the heart as well as the brain; children learn academic and social emotional skills.
-Resilience, independence, creativity are learned along with math, science, art and literacy.
+Nature also feeds the heart as well as the brain.
+Children learn social emotional skills such as resilience and independence, along with math, science, art and literacy.

-- Early education in nature has been shown to have a lasting positive impact on children’s attitudes about our natural world.
-The early childhood experiences are a crucial time for the formation of adult values and concepts.
+Early education in nature has been shown to have a lasting positive impact on children’s attitudes about our natural world.

-- Cooperative nature preschools generate strong parental involvement both in the child’s education and care as well as for the environmental community the family participates in.
-Cooperative nature preschools strengthen families and create community.
+Cooperative schools generate strong parental involvement in the child’s education and care as well as in the environmental community the family participates in.

-- Nature preschools offer the idea that we are a part of a larger community of humans, birds, plants, animals and soil.
+Nature preschools offer the idea that we are a part of a larger community of humans, birds, plants, animals and soil.
 Children learn to understand and respect their place alongside the other living things in our world.
-When you start scaffolding the learning of these concepts, you can apply them to other areas of the children’s lives including their social interactions and place within their own home communities.